 We encourage all women following pregnancy and delivery to have their tummy and pelvic floor muscle function assessed, no matter how long ago their delivery was.
 Responsible for core and pelvic strength, these muscles, if functioning properly, can prevent prolapse and help with improving your bowel, bladder and sexual function.

 They also play a key role in the prevention and management of back pain.
 Even if you are not having any difficulties now, with expert advice and tuition we can make sure that you are doing your exercises in the correct way to gain the maximum benefit and best possible outcome.
-The Post-Natal MOT is not just for new mums, even if your child is several years old, there are still great benefits of having a post-natal examination and a specialist rehabilitation programme.
+The post-natal MOT is not just for new mums, even if your child is several years old, there are still great benefits of having post natal physiotherapy in Colchester, Essex.